xou-mit/xou-mit.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Department of Physics and MIT Kavli Institute for Astrophysics and Space Research
+subtitle: <a href='https://space.mit.edu/people/ou-xiaowei/'>Department of Physics and MIT Kavli Institute for Astrophysics and Space Research</a>.

 profile:
   align: right